johnwargo/thewargos-11ty/src/posts/2009/dog-poo-on-the-stairs.md

 ---
-title: Dog Poo on the stairs
+title: Dog Poop on the Stairs
 date: 2009-10-01
 categories:
   - The Dogs